skirianov/out-of-the-box-js/task1-route_converter/task.md

 [corridor_port] xxx - Safety corridor on the left

 # Task
-Only with frontend create an app to get input from user (file attached), read it, process it and return as a csv file.
+Only with frontend create an app to get input from user ([route.txt](../route.txt)), read it, process it and return as a csv file.

 - File will be only txt and in the format provided
 - Each waypoint in csv must be “**No.**, **Name**, **Latitude**, **Longitude**, **Corridor**, **Corridor-Left**, **Course**, **Distance**”